 tariff.
 Please don’t try and barter with the drivers, the prices are completely set

 and they will get into trouble if they don’t abide by these rules.
-For prices please check our logistics page here.
+You can see their prices here.

 How is the Leh temperature?

 If you are staying at the camp in May and September it may be a little chilly at

 night.
 We provide duvets, blankets, quilts and hot water bottles.
 Be sure to bring

 a coat with you when you visit at any point during in the season.
 Ladakh is a

 mountain desert so the days can become very warm and the nights are always